EdgarLozano185519/100-Days-of-Python/r1-log.md

 Didn't work on complex program, but did two smaller programs.
 I worked on a tool to tell you if a number is even or odd.
 [View readme.](projects-source/day3/even-odd/readme.md) I worked on a program to tell your weight based on BMI.
 [View readme.](projects-source/day3/bmi-calculator/readme.md)
+### R1D4
+I did two programs today.
+I worked on a rock-paper-scissors game.
+[View readme.](projects-source/day4/rock-paper-scissors/readme.md) And I worked on a coin-toss program to test my use of the random library.
+[View readme.](projects-source/coin-toss/readme.md)
+### R1D5
+Today was fun.
+I worked on a simple password generator!
+[View readme.](projects-source/day5/simple-password-generator/readme.md)